codehomework/tablerobot/README.md

-# TableRobot: Move a Robot on a Tabletop in Ruby
+# TableRobot: a Ruby tabletop robot in 3 hours
 Hello, and thank you for reviewing my code homework for the engineering team.
 I appreciate the opportunity to audition with you guys.

 All work is my own.
 No robots were harmed in the making of this code. 😇